Skip to content

 Results

-The results of the study showed that in osteoarthritic rats, BM-MSCs and CD-MSCs significantly reduced right hind paw circumference, total leucocyte count (TLC), differential leukocyte count (DLC) of neutrophils, monocytes, lymphocytes, and eosinophils, serum rheumatoid factor (RF), prostaglandin E2 (PGE2) and interleukin (IL-) 1β levels, while they elevated serum IL-10 level.
+The results of the study showed that in osteoarthritic rats, BM-MSCs and CD-MSCs significantly reduced right hind paw circumference, total leucocyte count (TLC), differential leukocyte count (DLC) of neutrophils, monocytes, lymphocytes, and eosinophils, serum rheumatoid factor (RF), prostaglandin E2 (PGE2) and interleukin (IL)-1β levels, while they elevated serum IL-10 level.
 Additionally, BM-MSCs and CD-MSCs markedly reduced lipid peroxides (LPO) levels while they elevated superoxide dismutase (SOD) and glutathione-S-transferase (GST) activities.
 The monocyte chemoattractant protein-1 (MCP-1) level was significantly downregulated in ankle joint articular tissues by treatment with BM-MSCs or CD-MSCs while nuclear factor erythroid 2-related factor 2 (Nrf2) was upregulated; CD-MSCs treatment was more effective.

 Conclusion

 According to these findings, it can be inferred that BM-MSCs and CD-MSCs have anti-arthritic potential in MIA-induced OA; CD-MSCs therapy is more effective than MSCs.
-The ameliorative anti-arthritic effects may be mediated suppressing inflammation and oxidative stress through the downregulation of MCP-1 and upregulation of Nrf2.
+The ameliorative anti-arthritic effects may be mediated by suppressing inflammation and oxidative stress through the downregulation of MCP-1 and upregulation of Nrf2.
 Based on the obtained results, BM-MSCs and CD-MSCs therapies are promising new options that can be associated with other clinical treatments to improve cartilage regeneration and joint healing.
 However, more preclinical and clinical research is required to assess the benefits and safety of treating osteoarthritic patients with BM-MSCs and CD-MSCs.

 Loading